chilamlol/chilamlol/README.md

 - 👋 Hi, I’m my name is Lucas Chan From Malaysia
-- 👀 I’m interested in eat, code, sleep, repeat.
+- 👀 I’m interested in eat, code, sleep, repeat
 - 🌱 I’m currently learning Spring boot and Flask
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all kinds of fun projects
-- 📫 How to reach me ...
+- 📫 You can reach me by email: chilamlol@hotmail.com

 <!---
 chilamlol/chilamlol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.